What is Integrilin and how is it used?

 As shown in Table 8, the incidence of the primary endpoint and selected secondary endpoints was significantly reduced in patients who received INTEGRILIN.
 A treatment benefit in patients who received INTEGRILIN was seen by 48 hours and at the end of the 30-day observation period.

-Table 8: Clinical Events in
+Table 8: Clinical Events in the ESPRIT Study

 |Death, MI, UTVR, or Thrombotic “Bailout”|